 Normal pressure hydrocephalus (NPH) is an accumulation of cerebrospinal fluid that causes the ventricles in the brain to become enlarged with little or no increase in pressure.
 The name of this condition is misleading, however, because some patients have fluctuations of cerebrospinal fluid (CSF) pressure from high to normal to low.
 In most cases of NPH, it is not clear what causes the CSF pathways to become blocked.

 Adult-onset normal pressure hydrocephalus describes those cases that occur in older adults (age 50 and older).
 The majority of the NPH population is 60 years or older.

-The majority of cases of NPH are idiopathic (meaning unknown cause).
-In some cases, NPH can develop as the result of a head injury, cranial surgery, subarachnoid hemorrhage, meningitis, tumor or cysts, as well as subdural hematomas, bleeding during surgery, and other infections.
+The majority of cases of NPH are idiopathic (meaning of unknown cause).
+In some cases, NPH can develop as the result of a head injury, cranial surgery, subarachnoid hemorrhage, meningitis, tumor or cysts, as well as subdural hematomas, bleeding during surgery and other infections.